Meet Clayton Burne (Part Time Tour Leader)PREVIOUS PAGE

 Different countries and different people.
 Every time I get off a plane, there is a feeling of intense excitement – new experiences, new things to see, new people to meet.

 What are your strengths as a tour leader?

 I’ve lived and worked in several different countries and in vastly different fields.
 This allows me to interact easily and adapt quickly to my clients.
+I have a broad depth of interest and knowledge which allows me to communicate outside of birding alone.
 I like to be prepared well in advance of my tours, but after much experience in South America and Africa, I have also learnt to think and adapt in real time.
 I also don’t switch off; I have seen some great birds while waiting at airports, gas stations and border crossings.